finbourne/lusid-sdk-java/sdk/docs/CustomEntitiesApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // CustomEntitiesApi apiInstance = apiFactory.build(CustomEntitiesApi.class);

         CustomEntitiesApi apiInstance = ApiFactoryBuilder.build(fileName).build(CustomEntitiesApi.class);
         String entityType = "entityType_example"; // String | The type of the Custom Entity.
         String identifierType = "identifierType_example"; // String | An identifier type attached to the Custom Entity instance.